javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 Remember that starting here all changes are located in a remote public machine.
-I'll start by creating a copy of **docker-compose-cherry.yml**, that would make easier to track only the ssl changes:
+I'll start by creating a copy of **docker-compose-cherry.yml**, that would make easier for us to track the ssl changes:

     $ cp docker-compose.yml  docker-compose.ssl.yml